Elinor Florence, Author

 Both these lovely people were Royal Canadian Air Force veterans who met after the war, while selling poppies on Remembrance Day: Dorothy Chapman and Don Garen were married in Windsor, Ontario, on October 25, 1948.
 Her hat was pink!

 Marion Keeler and Russ Thompson were married on January 24, 1946, just seven days after the Canadian Army veteran returned from overseas.
-Russell still lives in Seeley’s Bay, Ontario, and he will celebrate his 100th birthday on September 22, 2019!
+They raised their family in Seeley’s Bay, Ontario.

 * * * * *